kiart-tantasi/spring-boot-growthbook/README.md

     docker compose up
     ```

-- Then visit GrowthBOok at http://localhost:3000 and Create Java SDK to get endpoint
+- Visit GrowthBook at http://localhost:3000 and Create Java SDK to get endpoint

 - Once got endpoint, Put it in `application*.properties` as `growthbook.endpoint=<your-endpoint>`